 The field of evolutionary psychology offers a generally accepted theory for why people tend to have phobias of some things and not others.
 Over the course of thousands or millions of years, animals (and people) who had a fear of potentially dangerous situations were more likely to survive long enough to reproduce.
 That’s why people tend to have phobias of snakes, insects, rodents, germs, being trapped or enclosed spaces.
 People tend not to have phobias of situations and things that are quite unlikely to pose a threat (e.g., leaves, meadows, clothing, books).
 This theory also explains why people tend not to have phobias of things that are threats in modern life, but were not over the course of evolution.

 There are two ways this can be borne out — some threats in modern life are unlikely to end our lives before we are old enough to reproduce (e.g., cigarettes, a sedentary lifestyle, deep-fried foods).
 Another reason is that some threats were not present over millions of years of evolution, so we have not evolved to avoid these threats (e.g., cars, cigarettes, opioids).

 Trauma is another factor that can lead to a fear of being trapped.
 This happens because of a life-threatening or similar experience that involved being trapped.
-It can also happen because someone has PTSD and, as a result, is more reactive to stressors.
+It can also happen because someone has posttraumatic stress disorder (PTSD) and, as a result, is more reactive to stressors.